 Ultimate Easy Baked Spaghetti

-This delicious and baked spaghetti has ground beef, marinara sauce, and a middle layer of creamy pesto.
+This easy baked spaghetti has ground beef, marinara sauce, and a middle layer of creamy pesto.
 If you are like us, this will become your new favorite meal!
 Consider swapping the ground beef for sausage, ground chicken or ground turkey.
 To make this meatless, remove the beef – the spaghetti will still be delicious.
 You could also add some cooked vegetables like mushrooms and zucchini.

 You Will Need